Thinking about fertility treatment

 What is in vitro fertilization?

 In vitro fertilization (also called IVF) is a kind of fertility treatment called assisted reproductive technology (also called ART).
 ART is any kind of fertility treatment where both the egg and sperm are handled in a lab.
+ART treatments remove mature female eggs from the ovaries using a needle and join it with the sperm in a lab.

 - American Society for Reproductive Medicine's ReproductiveFacts.org